isomerpages/govtech-gobusiness-main/_eservices-for-new-businesses/new-business-owners/essential-business-regulations.md

 ![Essential business regulations](/images/eservices/eServices_Essential Business Regulations.jpg)

 Depending on your sector and business activity, there may be mandatory business regulations you will need to comply with when you start your business.

+### Regulatory requirements guides

+There are essential tax and compliance rules that every business in Singapore needs to know, depending on your business structure.

+{% include panels-featurelink.html panels=site.data.acc208-essential-business-regulations-overview %}

+### Your obligations as an employer

 Learn more about your duties and obligations as an employer, as stipulated by the Employment Act [here](https://www.mom.gov.sg/employment-practices/employment-act){:target="_blank"}{:rel="noopener"}.
-Here is a list of relevant e-Services.

 ### e-Services for essential business regulations